Nydana's Accordion Resources

 Here are some of the features that the chromatic free-bass systems all have in common:

 FB-C is the most commonly used chromatic free-bass.
-You find it on CBA-C and PA.
+You find it on CBA-C and PA (except in Russia where a PA will normally have FB-B).
 It is a mirror version of the right hand side of a CBA-C. The FB-S is basically an FB-C that is shifted one step closer to the bellows.
 Low notes are closer to your chin.
 FB-C has the following features:

 FB-N is sometimes used with CBA-B (primarily in Norway), and is a mirror version of the right-hand layout.
 It has the following features:

 FB-R (R for Reversed, or Russian) is the chromatic free-bass that has the lowest sounding notes closest to the ground.
 The available range may influence how high up on the instrument your hand is usually held.
 The lowest notes may be slightly more difficult to control because their buttons are at the bottom, and they will be operated by the less stronger fingers.
 It is harder to reach intervals such as 10ths.
 FB-R has the following features:

 FB-Q (Quint) has the stradella bass- and counterbass rows duplicated twice, with increasingly higher octaves toward the bass strap.
 It has a maximum range of almost three octaves without switching registers.
 It has the following features: